who we are

 Caroline Claflin is an artist, filmmaker, and designer.
 She holds a BFA from the Rhode Island School of Design and an MFA from the University of Pennsylvania.
 She joins the Brown School of Public Health communications team to broaden the School’s social media engagement and visual output across all platforms, driving attention, visibility, and engagement.
 She also leads key data visualization, engagement, and social media projects on the School’s pandemic response team.

-D’lynne is the Principal of Exponent Collaborative LLC, a marketing and creative services agency that provides strategic marketing and communications solutions for businesses and nonprofits, from content strategy and branding to print collateral, infographics, video and animation, and website design.
+D’lynne is a principal at Huck, a marketing and creative services agency that provides strategic marketing and communications solutions for businesses and nonprofits, from content strategy and branding to print collateral, infographics, video and animation, and website design.
 She also started Queens of Content in 2018 to provide copy and editing services alongside a team of extraordinary writers.

 Health Communications Expert, Hark